We offer a wide variety of fact sheets on women's health topics

 You’re pregnant, so let’s talk about feeding your baby…

-During your pregnancy, we will talk with you about how you plan to feed your baby.
-Your feeding plans, whatever they are and previous feeding experiences are important.
-Whether this is your first baby or if you have fed other babies you may have some questions.
+During your pregnancy we’ll talk with you about how you plan to feed your baby.
+Your feeding plans and past experiences matter.
+Whether this is your first baby or not, you may have questions.
+We’re here to support you.

 -